 Start a Building & Construction Materials Wholesale Trading Business in Dubai

 Dubai's construction sector continues to break records, with billions of dirhams committed to infrastructure, residential, and commercial developments ahead of and beyond major national milestones.
 For entrepreneurs and established traders alike, this sustained pipeline of projects creates a compelling case for entering the building and construction materials wholesale market.
-Establishing a trading licence under activity code 4663.99 at Dubai South Business Hub Free Zone places your business at the centre of one of the world's most active construction corridors.
+Establishing a trading license under activity code 4663.99 at Dubai South Business Hub Free Zone places your business at the centre of one of the world's most active construction corridors.

 Why Dubai Is the Right Market for Construction Materials Trading